Kafr Kanna: Ottoman Empire

 Under the rule of the Ottoman Empire, the village flourished in the 16th century, as it lay on the western trade route between Egypt and Syria.
 High taxes of different kinds were levied on the busy market.
 Among other things it traded in cloths, produced in Galilee for international consumption.
 Public baths and ovens were also taxed.
 In 1533, Ottoman officials recorded the population as 147 households, and by 1596 (or rather 1548) it grew to 475 Muslim taxpayers (426 households and 49 bachelors) and 96 Jewish taxpayers (95 households and 1 bachelor), making it the sixth most populous locality in Palestine at the time.
 The villagers paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, olive trees, fruit trees, cotton, goats and beehives, in addition to occasional revenues and a market toll; a total of 56,303 akçe.
 At the time, Kafr Kanna was one of the few market villages in the Safed Sanjak (district of Safed) and the second largest after the city of Safed.
 It was also the only locality in the sanjak besides Safed to have a public bathhouse.

+In the mid-18th century, Kafr Kanna was under the control of Uthman al-Daher, a son of Daher al-Umar, the tax farmer and strongman of northern Palestine.
+Uthman constructed a fort in the village.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as Cana, and David Roberts' The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia illustrated the same in two separate lithographs.
 Edward Robinson's 1841 Biblical Researches in Palestine wrote that "The monks of the present day, and all recent travellers, find the Cana of the New Testament, where Jesus converted the water into wine, at Kefr Kenna", however he argued that Cana's location was in fact at the ruins known as Kana el Jalil (Cana of Galilee).
 In the 1881 PEF's Survey of Western Palestine (SWP), described it as a stone-built village, containing 200 Christians and 200 Muslims.
 A population list from about 1887 showed that Kefr Kenna had about 830 inhabitants; "the greater part Christians."